 Candice has a warm and friendly approach to therapy that includes multiple treatment modalities.
 She uses EMDR, cognitive behavioral therapies, mindfulness, and psychotherapy to create a treatment plan that meets each person’s unique needs.
 Candice has extensive experience including as a child therapist in difficult and complex cases.

 Candice has a variety of life experience she brings to her work including teaching yoga and mindfulness, earning a black belt in karate and a blue belt in jiu jitsu, and dabbling in photography.
 She and her husband Matt are fur-parents of five rescue animals.

-Shannon Pracht, LPC-S is a native of Oklahoma who has been living in Tulsa for more than seven years.
+Shannon Pracht, LPC-S is a native of Oklahoma who has been living in Tulsa for almost ten years.
 She holds a Bachelor of Arts in Psychology from Texas Tech University and a Master of Education in Community Counseling from the University of Oklahoma.
 Shannon is a Licensed Professional Counselor and a Licensed Professional Counselor Supervisor.